elifesciences/XML-mapping/elife_file_naming_2016_08_25.md

 #####Equations
 Equations are not assets, but they do have ids that have a style.

+#####Other Xref link ids
+aff1 - aff followed by seqential number.
+Designates the affiliation address equal-contrib1 - equal-contrib followed by seqential number.
+Designates any equal contributions, if there is more than 1 set of equal contributions then the second set take the number 2 etc

+pa1 - if there is a present address for an author it takes this id fn1 - if there are any other footnotes for authors, they take this id.
+This can be used for deceased but also for random other comments fund1 - link to funding conf1 - link to conflict (cometing interests) statement con1 - link to authors contribution dataset1 - link to a datasert listed in the dataset section, which the author was author of bib1 - link to reference in reference list

+#####Section IDs
+Every level 1 section has a sec-type attribute and and id s1 etc

+Sub sections cary IDs only and follow a numerical ordering, using is dashnumber suffix, eg section 1 has a lavel 2 section: s1-1 section 2, level 3 heading number 1: s2-1-1

 ## DOIs
 All "assets" have sub-DOIs, with the exception of equations.